code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-annotations-example.md

 The original code will be reduced to a bare minimum in order to demonstrate Spring Boot's autoconfiguration capabilities.

+We will also use Spring JMS annotations to ease the JMS implementation.

 ## 2. General Project Overview

 We will use the following tools/frameworks: